IgniteUI/indigo-design-docfx/en/style/typography.md

 ## Changing the Typeface in Adobe XD

-To change typeface from Titillium Web to another one in Adobe XD open the Indigo.Design library file and select the `Libraries` panel.
-Then scroll to `Character Styles` right click on one of them and from the contextual menu that appears choose `Edit`.
-In the popover there is a dropdown at the top allowing you to choose another font family.
-Note that you have to perform the same steps for every style individually to ammend this change for all of your typography.
+To change the typeface from Titillium Web to another one in Adobe XD open the Indigo.Design library file and select the `Libraries` panel.
+Then scroll to `Character Styles` right-click on one of them, and from the contextual menu that appears, choose `Edit`.
+In the popover, there is a dropdown at the top, allowing you to choose another font family.
+Note that you have to perform the same steps for every style individually to amend this change for all of your typography.

 <img class="responsive-img" src="../images/text_layers_xd.png" srcset="../images/text_layers_xd@2x.png 2x"/>